Book: 2 Timothy

 And you can find this type of preaching as you live stream churches today as I mentioned everywhere today.
 They will tickle your ears to death and please you but will not lead a sinner to Jesus Christ.

 And then they will what as verse three says they will accumulate for themselves teachers in accordance to their own desires.
 It means accumulate teachers right these false teachers motivational speakers whose desire is to please their selfish materialistic lustful desires that they want to hear.
 And you guys know this social media is going crazy with all this.
-Have you seen in social media just just crazy about guys who are trying to teach the word of God speaking about end times.
-They haven’t been trained and are trying to talk about revelation and everything.
-I remember our son showing us a clip on YouTube and the guy was totally off regarding the book of Revelation.
-Totally off.
-Be careful with these false teachers.

-You know, the prophet Jeremiah witnessed this, didn’t he, in Israel in Jeremiah 5:30-31.
-You know, like I said, there’s nothing new under the sun.
-Why?
-It happened in Israel.
 It’s happening today.
 He said, “An appalling and horrible thing has happened in the land.
 The prophets prophesy falsely.
 The priests rule on their own authority and my people love it.
 So, so it happened back there in Israel and it’s happening today.

 These stories again cannot lead a sinner to repent of their sins and to save them from their sins.
 But despite all this hardship, what does Paul exhort Timothy to do?
 Well, this leads us to our third and last requirement for a pastor to fulfill his ministry.
 And that is to be persistent in his behavior.
 Persistent in his behavior.

 A pastor is not to be swayed in what he preaches.
 He is not to be influenced by rich or powerful men.
 And I’ve heard that that has happened in a number of churches of today.
 Or even to be relevant.
 Be careful.
 It’s not to be relevant today.
-You know, when you think of the Bible’s relevant for all times, isn’t it?
+When you think of the Bible’s relevant for all times, isn’t it?
 I mean, we don’t need a 2025 Bible and a 2026 Bible.
 No, it’s relevant for every time.

 It needs to be uncompromising and be committed to God’s unchangeable truth.

 This brings us to our sixth sixth command in verse 5.
 But you be sober in all things.
 Now Paul gets personal.
 He says, “But you be sober in all things, Timothy.”
 He gets personal with Timothy as he contrasts the lifestyle of nonominal Christians and their irrational behavior with how Timothy should be behaving and to fulfill his ministry.
-The word sober means pastor be alert. level-headed, calm, have self-control, steadfast in your judgment, clear-minded, awake, unwavering, immovable, and what’s the phrase?
-Having one’s wits about himself, right?
-Hold your pastor to this.
-This is how he should be behaving.

 Well, Paul wanted Timothy to be in total control of his thought process and not surprised when nominal believers suddenly turn from the word of God to myths.
 So pastor, be firm in your actions, honor God, and do not be disqualified.